louis-she/pytorch-tao/examples/cifar10/readme.md

 # Cifar example using Tao

 This is a image classification task using Tao to solve.
 The task is easy but the example covers almost everything Tao has.
+Before start you should install the dependencies from `requirements.txt`.

 ## Steps to run